 Once you've found your penis charm, it is a bit awkward to select it as common joysticks at the time only had one button.
 You'd have to hold fire and down at the same time before maneuvering to the left or right to highlight it.
 Luckily, the Amiga version also allows the use of the mouse to simply click on it as an alternative.

 Like the Metroid games, level memorisation is key to success.
 Luckily, a map is included here once you have found the Amulet of the Steps (or going by the manual, it's a charm where Osiris can "examine the situation from a distance").
 There are a few unfortunate game-breaking elements to watch out for which all come down to the use of keys.
 The gold ones can be used on any elevator, whether it has been unlocked or not so use them wisely - there will not be any replacements.
-There is also only two red keys to be used on two specific elevators giving you access to the topmost and bottommost chambers.
+There are also only two red keys to be used on two specific elevators giving you access to the topmost and bottommost chambers.
 Make sure you go up first as the second red key is found there.
 It will be inaccessible to you if you go down first making the game unwinnable.

 The graphics have aged pretty well on the 16bit machines, with the Amiga and Atari ST versions looking and playing pretty similar.
 The DOS version fares less well, though, using only a 16 colour EGA display with music limited to the PC speaker.
 Thankfully the game-play has been translated perfectly, so it will be a down to a matter of preference between the DOS and Amiga versions included in the download.

 Eye of Horus has held up pretty well, despite its few niggles, and should be remembered more than it is.
 Perhaps it would be if we saw an NES port where it would've sat quite comfortably in its library.
-I would love to see a modern remake that fixes some of its flaws - I think it would work quite well on mobile devices as well as download platforms like Steam and PSN.
+I would love to see a modern remake that fixes some of its flaws - I think it would work quite well on mobile devices as on well as download platforms like Steam and PSN.
 Explore the tomb of the unnamed king for yourself, you won't be disappointed.

 To download the game, follow the link below.
 This custom installer exclusive to The Collection Chamber uses DOSBox to bring the PC version to modern systems and FS-UAE to emulate the Amiga version.
 Keyboard controls for the Amiga version are mapped to my preferred optimal specifications.
 Tested on Windows 7.